Knowledge is like medicine - it can go out of date and become harmful (or just be less effective than something else that has come along).

 The most widely used website is Feedly.
 Feedly supports all sorts of logins (Google / Microsoft / twitter etc) so you will likely be able to use one you already have.
 Once signed up click "Add content" to open a directory of RSS Feeds that you can subscribe to.
 If the site you want is not in the directory just look for the RSS sign on their page - right click the sign to copy a link to the feed and this can then be pasted in.

 You could try the King's Fund - Health Management and Policy Alert.

-All NHS staff have access to literature databases to support their interests (Medline, CINAHL, Health Management (HMIC) and so on).
-The Healthcare Databases Advanced Search (HDAS) interface allows you to carry out searches when you need to but can also be used for staying up to date.
+All NHS staff have access to the Knowledge and Library Hub as well as to specialist healthcare databases (Medline, CINAHL, Health Management (HMIC) and so on) to support their research interests, These allow you to carry out searches when you need to but can also be used for staying up to date for current awareness.
 By saving your search you can not only come back to it at a later date but can also set up an alert to receive an email when new articles are added which match the search.